japila-books/spark-sql-internals/docs/logical-operators/LocalRelation.md

-title: LocalRelation

 # LocalRelation Leaf Logical Operator

-`LocalRelation` is a <<spark-sql-LogicalPlan-LeafNode.md#, leaf logical operator>> that represents a scan over local collections (and allow for optimizations so functions like `collect` or `take` can be executed locally on the driver and with no executors).
+`LocalRelation` is a [leaf logical operator](LeafNode.md) that represents a scan over local collections (and allow for optimizations so functions like `collect` or `take` can be executed locally on the driver and with no executors).

 `LocalRelation` is <<creating-instance, created>> (using <<apply, apply>>, <<fromExternalRows, fromExternalRows>>, and <<fromProduct, fromProduct>> factory methods) when: